andersonscreekps/andersonscreekps-website/content/our-school/facilities.md

 ​​​​​​Andersons Creek Primary School is centred on two hexagon-shaped buildings that house open-planned classrooms opening onto shared workspaces.
 Another hexagon houses our offices and performing arts theatre.

-{{< image_1 src="https://res.cloudinary.com/andersonscreekps/image/upload/v1548900804/20180810-094819.jpg" alt="Girls reading" caption="Girls reading" >}}

-Surrounding these buildings are our outdoor facilities as well as additional smaller classroom buildings and an indoor basketball stadium.
+​​​​​Surrounding these buildings are our outdoor facilities as well as additional smaller classroom buildings and an indoor basketball stadium.

 ## Performing arts theatre